$http Class

 your app uses.

-is merged into the config object passed to $http
+$http.$config is merged into the config object passed to $http or

 one